Asif Masood

 Syed Asif Masood Shah (آصف مسعود شاہ; born 23 January 1946) is a former Pakistani cricketer who played in 16 Test matches and 7 One Day Internationals from 1969 to 1977.
 He was educated at Islamia College Lahore.

 His best Test was against England at Birmingham in 1971, when he took 5 for 111 and 4 for 49.
-This performance led to his selection for the Rest of the World team in Australia in 1971–72.
+This performance led to his selection for the Rest of the World XI cricket team in Australia in 1971–72.

-He used to begin his run-up with a backward step before a loping approach to the wicket which John Arlott likened to "Groucho Marx chasing a pretty waitress".
+He would begin his run-up with a backward step before a loping approach to the wicket which John Arlott likened to "Groucho Marx chasing a pretty waitress".

 Retiring from cricket in 1977, after marrying in the UK, Asif Masood became a successful businessman, owning first a travel agency then a post office in Bury, Lancashire.
 He currently resides in Bury with his wife and four children.